Popular funeral flowers and arrangements

 You can send funeral flowers to the funeral home that’s helping to organise the funeral.
-The funeral director will be able to keep the coffin together with the flowers and ensure all is set up together.
+The funeral director will be able to keep the coffin together with the flowers and ensure everything is set up together.

-Flowers can also be sent to the bereaved family or loved one’s home address but remember to check that someone is able to receive the delivery.
+Flowers can also be sent to the bereaved family or loved one’s home address, but remember to check that someone is able to receive the delivery.

 What could I give instead of funeral flowers?

-There are lots of ways to express care and condolences.
 Sometimes families ask for a donation to a charity, other kinds of tribute like balloons, or even a financial contribution towards the costs.

 If in doubt, it’s best to ask the family what they might find most fitting.